 Album Press Release Template

-Centered at the top of your page should be the band's name and the album name.
-To make sure this information draws attention, be sure to use a larger text size than the rest of your release, and also use bold and/or italics.
-You can also further set this information apart by putting it in a box or underlining it.
+Center the band's name and the album's name at the top of the page in a larger font size in bold, italics, or both to draw attention to it.
+You also can set this information apart by putting it in a box or underlining it.
 If the album is on a label, include the label name, catalog number, or both in this location as well.
+Below the header should be the date of the press release.

 - A scanned photo of the album cover